TUI and Holiday Illness in Mexico

 If they fail to do this, they could be seen as being in breach of contract, which is why you are able to pursue a compensation claim against them if you're sick on holiday.

-Steps to consider if you believe you have Cyclospora on holiday
+Steps to Consider if You May have Cyclospora on Holiday

 If you have reason to believe that you have contracted Cyclospora, notably if you exhibit stomach illness symptoms while staying at a hotel in an area known to be affected by Cyclospora outbreaks, it's advisable to notify your holiday rep and hotelier.
 They should be able to make the necessary provisions, but it's advisable to see a medical practitioner.